Nokia-Bell-Labs/tee-duet/README.md

 Please retry the commands from the client side.

 2. When there is an error at the client, the reason usually is an error not propagated from the server.
-To see what went wrong, one can use `docker logs duetadmin-enclave`.
+To see what went wrong, one can get the server logs via `docker logs duetadmin-enclave`, which usually contain the error message from Azure.

 ## Run direct mode